paraspell/.github/profile/README.md

 All of our tools are **completely free** and **fully open source** 🧙‍♂️🪄

+Find out more about these tools at our [landing page](https://paraspell.xyz)!

 ## 👨‍🔬 Want to include ParaSpell✨ in your article?
 - Head over to our [presskit](https://github.com/paraspell/presskit) repository.